 Tables \ref{Tab:opt_99} and~\ref{Tab:opt_999} present the optimum minimum normalized squared Euclidean distance $d_{\text{min}-\text{opt}}^2$ and optimum bandwidth occupancy $BW_{\text{opt}}$ for $99\%$ and $99.9\%$ occupancies, respectively, as function of the SSB-FSK parameters for different modulation levels $M$.
-Considering only the $P_{\text{opt}-\text{max}}$ configurations; $d_{\text{min}-\text{opt}}^2$ and $BW_{\text{opt}}$ are respectively the highest minimum normalized squared Euclidean distance $d_{\text{min}}^2$ (higher $d_{\text{min}}^2$ mean lower energy consumption) and the lowest bandwidth (BW) occupancy (lower is better) values obtained.
+Considering only the $P_{\text{opt}-\text{max}}$ configurations; $d_{\text{min}-\text{opt}}^2$ and $BW_{\text{opt}}$ are the highest minimum normalized squared Euclidean distance $d_{\text{min}}^2$ (higher $d_{\text{min}}^2$ mean lower energy consumption) and the lowest bandwidth ($BW$) occupancy values obtained respectively.
 These points are denoted by Config.~A (for $d_{\text{min}-\text{opt}}^2$) and Config.~B (for $BW_{\text{opt}}$) for $B_{99}$ (Config.~A' and Config.~B' according to $B_{999}$).
 Besides, we also show the number of observation symbol intervals $N$ needed (the Viterbi algorithm memory highly depends on $N$), and the SSB-LOSS generated.
-The bandwidth occupancy BW presented in the tables are normalized to the modulation level $M$.
-Note that, while the \emph{Pareto optimum} analysis, depicted in both Figs~\ref{fig:Pareto optimum M2_99} and~\ref{fig:Pareto optimum M2_999}, gives all possible tradeoffs combining both normalized minimum Euclidean distance $d_{\text{min}}^2$ (y-axis, $10\text{log}_{10}(d_{\text{min}}^2/2)$) and bandwidth occupancy metrics (x-axis); tables \ref{Tab:opt_99} and~\ref{Tab:opt_999} give absolute optimum values, performing better than the GMSK, for each performance metric \emph{alone} and the resulting effect on the other one.
+The bandwidth occupancy $BW$ presented in the tables are normalized to the modulation level $M$.
+The \emph{Pareto optimum} analysis (Fig.~\ref{fig:Pareto optimum M2_99} and~\ref{fig:Pareto optimum M2_999}) gives all possible tradeoffs combining both normalized minimum Euclidean distance $d_{\text{min}}^2$ (y-axis, $10\text{log}_{10}(d_{\text{min}}^2/2)$) and bandwidth occupancy metrics (x-axis); tables \ref{Tab:opt_99} and~\ref{Tab:opt_999} give absolute optimum values, performing better than the GMSK, for each performance metric \emph{alone} and the resulting effect on the other one.
 Furthermore, in Fig.~\ref{fig:Pareto optimum M2_999}, we can see that the normalized minimum Euclidean distance $d_{\text{min}}^2$ performance has a small variation between Config.~A$'$ and Config.~C$'$ (the line is quite horizontal).
-Therefore, Config.~C$'$ seems an interesting point (another good tradeoff), since it is offering almost the same normalized minimum Euclidean distance $d_{\text{min}}^2$ while decreasing significantly the bandwidth BW occupancy.
+Therefore, Config.~C$'$ seems an interesting point (another good tradeoff), since it offers almost the same normalized minimum Euclidean distance $d_{\text{min}}^2$ while decreasing significantly the bandwidth $BW$ occupancy.
 Config.~C$'$ corresponds to the following parameters combination ($L=12$, $w=0.7$, $h=0.99$); leading to $d_{\text{min-C}}^2=3.216$, $BW_{\text{ {C}}}=1.043$.